-Under California law, you cannot board a lift unless you have sufficient physical dexterity, ability and knowledge to negotiate or to use such lift safely or until you have asked for and received information sufficient to enable you to use the lift safely.
+Under the law, you cannot board a lift unless you have sufficient physical dexterity, ability and knowledge to negotiate or to use such lift safely or until you have asked for and received information sufficient to enable you to use the lift safely.
+Patrons must be able to approach the load point under their own power.
+Assistance is available upon request.
 You may not use a lift when under the influence of drugs or alcohol.
 Please lower the bar when riding lifts.

 Weather and Terrain

-Unpredictable weather, as well as rugged, uneven, irregular and slippery conditions exists.
-YOU ASSUME THE RISK.
+YOU ASSUME THE RISK of unpredictable weather, as well as rugged, uneven, irregular and slippery conditions.

-Be aware that trails and roads at Kirkwood are used for many purposes during the summer.
+Be aware that trails and roads on Kirkwood Mountain are used for many purposes during the summer.
 Mountain bikes, hikers, horses, motorized vehicles, construction equipment and others may be encountered at any time.

 Helmets and sturdy shoes with good tread are recommended at all times.
 Child carriers or tow-behind bikes are not permitted and all bikes must have two working brakes.
 All loose clothing, bags or packs should be firmly secured so they do not interfere with the bicycle’s moving parts.